Ankur-dahake/Namma_yatri_sql_project/README.md

 1. Total trips
 2. Total Earning
 3. average distance per trip average distance per trip
-4. which is the most used payment method
+4. which is the most used payment method.
 5.the highest payment was made through which instrument 6.booking cancellation rate